wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 As part of the research for this project we have reached out to some authors and found some of the CPAN maintained dual life modules to be unmaintained.
 On a case by case basis, it may be wise to move the modules from cpan/ to dist/ in order to provide better maintenance.

+# Requirements for shipping Perl 7

+The goal for 7.0 is to keep the scope as limited as possible to assure a rapid release of 7 so development of 7.1 can start as soon as possible.
+The more scope we add to 7.0, the more risk we add that it cannot be delivered in a timely fashion.

+1. Agree on what defaults will change for Perl 7.
+1. Update blead perl code so that all files loaded by Perl 7 work the new defaults.
+1. Update XS to be compatible with perl 7
+1. Test dist/ modules and determine if they need to be modified in order to live on CPAN
+1. Get as many blead cpan/ authors to update their code to be compatible with Perl 7.
+1. Test Perl 7 against CPAN via Module::Compatibility
+1. Update cpan clients to work with Perl 7
+1. Update pod/ policy documents to state how development has changed.

+# Optional items for Perl 7.

+1. Provide tooling to auto-upgrade code to be compatible with Perl 7.
+    * Convert prototypes to use `:prototype` so they are compatible with subroutine signatures
+    * detect and warn about subroutines named fc, say, state, switch, etc. (depending on what p7 defaults are chosen)
+1. Have a plan for documentation changes (7.1?)

+# Initial proposal for defalts (**FOR DISCUSSION**)

+## To be included
+1. use strict;
+1. use warnings;
+    * Are there warnings we should turn off by default?
+1. feature_bitwise
+1. feature_current_sub
+1. feature_declared_refs
+1. feature_evalbytes
+1. feature_fc
+1. feature_postderef_qq
+1. feature_refaliasing
+1. feature_say
+1. feature_signatures
+1. feature_state
+1. feature_unicode_eval
+1. no indirect

+## Not to be included
+1. feature_switch

 # FAQ

 **Q:** Why not `use v7` and then default all other code to Perl 7.

 **A:** This continues to expect the people least in the know to put "tribal knowledge" in their code it make it run in a more modern way.

+---

+**Q:** Is CPAN going to have a long term problem if Perl starts making backward incompatible changes?

+**A:** Potentially.
+As part of early research for Perl 7, we explored tools that would

+---

+**Q:**

+**A:**

+---